+The Authority has no long term debt as of June 30, 2023.
 The Authority obtained a \$777,000 permanent note from RSI bank.
 The purpose of the loan is to purchase and install energy efficient boilers, hot water systems, controls, lighting, and insulated water equipment for Authority buildings.
-The loan is being repaid in 120 monthly instalment of \$8,053 including interest at 4.5% commencing in December 2012 and maturing in November 2022.
-The balance at June 30, 2022 was \$41,101.
+The loan matured and the final payment was made in November 2022.

-F - Significant Changes from FYE June 30, 2021 to June 30, 2022
+F - Significant Changes from FYE June 30, 2022 to June 30, 2023